Gwarks/Gwarks/README.md

+Hi.
-Hi i am Gwarks here you can find all my hobby projects.
+I am Gwarks here you can find all my hobby projects.
 Mostly pure C stuff.

 <!---
 Gwarks/Gwarks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.